StudistCorporation/fluent-plugin-timestream/README.md

 When writing Timestream records, `TimeUnit` is always set to `SECONDS`

-Configure multiple MeasureName is not supported.
+Configuring multiple `MeasureName`s is not supported.